canonical/ops-scenario/README.md

     assert state_out.unit_status == ...
 ```

-Note that you can't call `event.run()` multiple times: the object is a context that ensures that `ops.main` 'pauses' right
+Note that you can't call `manager.run()` multiple times: the object is a context that ensures that `ops.main` 'pauses' right
 before emitting the event to hand you some introspection hooks, but for the rest this is a regular Scenario test: you
 can't emit multiple events in a single charm execution.